 AEGIS Consortium members are academic institutions, governmental agencies, and NGOs responsible for the project’s outputs and serve integral roles in project implementation and success.
-Additional project partners providing guidance and support to the AEGIS program include an industry partner, clinical research organization, and implementing partner.
+Additional project partners providing guidance and support to the AEGIS program include an industry partner, clinical research organizations, and implementing partner.

 Catholic Relief Services (CRS) is one of the world’s largest private voluntary organizations, supporting international relief and development work in more than 100 countries and territories around the world.
 CRS will conduct a cluster randomized control trial to test the protective efficacy of spatial repellents against malaria and other vector borne diseases, as well as operations research to determine the most effective and efficient mechanisms for distribution of those repellents.

 - CRS Partners: Suzanne Van Hulle, John Hembling, Momar Mbodji, Mamadou Diango Traore

 The Centers for Disease Control and Prevention (CDC) has established research collaborations with the Kenya Medical Research Institute (KEMRI) in Kenya.
 This collaboration has evolved into the KEMRI/CDC Field Station in Nyanza Province in western Kenya which will serve as the site for a study of the incidence of malaria in villages with or without spatial repellents.
 The CDC will provide technical expertise in entomology and epidemiology while KEMRI manages the trial in country conducting baseline surveys, deploying spatial repellents, and monitoring efficacy of spatial repellents for reducing mosquito biting and malaria around the study site.

-- CDC Partners: John Gimnig (Entomology PI), Achuyt Bhattarai (Epidemiology PI), Wycliffe Odongo
+- CDC Partners: John Gimnig (Entomology PI), Rebecca Levine (Epidemiology PI), Wycliffe Odongo

 - KEMRI Partners: Eric Ochomo (Lead PI), Grace Chumbe (Administration), Vincent Moshi (Data Management Lead), Bernard Abong'o (Entomology Lead), Prisca Oria (Social Science Lead), Quentin Awori (Epidemiology Lead)